pagkly/Zed/Investopedia3/Debt-To-Equity Ratio – D_E.md

 The debt-to-equity (D/E) ratio is calculated by dividing a company’s total liabilities by its shareholder equity.
 These numbers are available on the balance sheet of a company’s financial statements.

-The ratio is used to evaluate [a company's financial leverage](https://www.investopedia.com/ask/answers/040915/what-considered-good-net-debttoequity-ratio.asp).
+The ratio is used to evaluate [[a company's financial leverage]](https://www.investopedia.com/ask/answers/040915/what-considered-good-net-debttoequity-ratio.asp).
 The D/E ratio is an important metric used in corporate finance.
 It is a measure of the degree to which a company is financing its operations through debt versus wholly-owned funds.
 More specifically, it reflects the ability of shareholder equity to cover all outstanding debts in the event of a business downturn.

-The debt-to-equity ratio is a particular type of [gearing ratio](https://www.investopedia.com/terms/g/gearingratio.asp).
+The debt-to-equity ratio is a particular type of [[gearing ratio]](https://www.investopedia.com/terms/g/gearingratio.asp).

 ### Key Takeaways